We have volunteer opportunities within the Church and community throughout the year and many mission projects.

 We give candy and gifts to those playing the games.
 We have a free hot dog lunch and free pictures with the Easter Bunny.
 And we have an Easter Egg Hunt.

-To make this neighborhood outreach successful, we need volunteers to tend the games and activities, an Easter Bunny, a Spring Chicken, individually wrapped candy, Fellowship Hall set up and clean up, kitchen help.
+To make this neighborhood outreach successful, we need volunteers to tend the games and activities, an Easter Bunny, a Spring Chicken, individually wrapped candy, Fellowship Hall set up and clean up, andkitchen help.

 We don’t need any plastic eggs.